 The top ten miters saw tables we recommend (in no particular order)

-1. Bosch T4B Gravity-Rise
+1. Bosch T4B Gravity Rise

 Built as sturdily as any of their other top-quality merchandise, this is one stand that won’t buckle under the weight of your saw or your boards any time soon.

 And it also scores well in the portability department.
 Suffice it to say, this saw stand is a great fit for anyone who’s constantly on the move working on different projects and needs to carry their heaviest tools along with them.

-Fortunately, the T4B doesn’t disappoint, providing you with a universal clamp that lets you attach a miter saw of any size, and has extendable supports on both ends to let you work on wood pieces up to 18 feet long!
+Fortunately, the T4B doesn’t disappoint, providing you with a universal clamp that lets you attach a miter saw of any size and has extendable supports on both ends to let you work on wood pieces up to 18 feet long!

 Though no product can be perfect, and it seems that while the stand itself is quite stable and has a very tough frame, a lot of plastic pieces are used in many places, all of which have a tendency to easily break.
 And having a quick release option on the tool mount assembly would certainly have been nice.

-2. DEWALT DWX726 Rolling
+2. DEWALT DWX726

 Saying their products are tough is an understatement, and the DWX726 certainly carries on the tradition.
 This product is durable, and that even goes for the accessories that come with it.

-But toughness isn’t all the DWX726 has going for it.
-There’s also the perk of being extremely versatile in its use, since it has the ability to fit any kind of miter saw on top of it.
+But toughness isn’t all the DWX726 has to go for it.
+There’s also the perk of being extremely versatile in its use since it has the ability to fit any kind of miter saw on top of it.

 Unfortunately, while everything seems rosy on paper, there have been many customers complaining about poor customer service experiences, and a lot of people just not being able to understand the complicated assembly functions.

 Still, the DWX726 just can’t be beat if you’re looking for a very sturdy yet extremely portable stand.
 Once setup, it’ll last you years on end.